 One of the practical applications is simply when you need to make an exposure that is longer than the camera's slowest shutter speed setting(which is often 30 seconds).
 This is almost always a situation when you are doing night photography.

 You have 2 ways to set your camera on its bulb setting.
-You can set your camera to make a bulb exposure either by setting it on your camera dial on top of your camera or by visiting the settings within your cameras menu.
+You can set your camera to make a bulb exposure either by setting it on the camera dial on top of your camera or by going into the settings within your cameras menu.

-1. Use Manual Exposure.
+Use Manual Exposure.
 This is highly recommended although not mandatory.
-In most situations you will want to check our your photograph on your playback and make adjustments to shutter speed or aperture using a manual exposure mode.
+In most situations you will want to check out your photograph on your playback and make adjustments to shutter speed or aperture using a manual exposure mode.

 Fireworks.
 Probably the most wide used situation for long exposures.
 This allows you to wait to just the right time when the fireworks are exploding to open and close the shutter when you want, based on how the fireworks are happening.

 The Night sky and the movement of the stars.
 A locking shutter release is very valuable because your exposure will be minutes or even hours long.